nibin-raj/MultihopAoISimulation/README.md

 In [[1]](#1), two interference models were analyzed:

-1. $K$-hop Interference Model (with $K = 1$): Also known as the 1-hop interference model, where two links can be active simultaneously only if they are at least two hops apart.
+1. $K$-hop Interference Model (with $K = 1$): Also known as the 1-hop interference model, where two links can be active simultaneously only if they are at least $K$ hops apart.

 2. Complete Interference Model: All nodes interfere with each other, allowing only one transmission in the network per time slot.